JaeYeonKang/STVUN-Pytorch/README.md

  3. Place your test dataset in './test' folder. (e.g. ./test/Vid4)

- 4. Download our pretrained models from [pretrained model](https://drive.google.com).
+ 4. Download our pretrained models from [link](https://drive.google.com).
 Then, place the models in ./pretrained_model

  5. Run demo.